England series in Australia called off

-England series in Australia abandoned because of Covid-19 restrictions
+England series in Australia called off because of Covid-19 restrictions

 Last updated on .From the section Netball